solana-labs/solana-web3.js/README.md

 ## Compatibility Layer

 You will have noticed by now that web3.js is a complete and total breaking change from the 1.x line.
 We want to provide you with a strategy for interacting with 1.x APIs while building your application using 2.0.
-You need a tool for commuting between 1.x and 2.0 data types.
+You need a tool for converting between 1.x and 2.0 data types.

 The `@solana/compat` library allows for interoperability between functions and class objects from the legacy library - such as `VersionedTransaction`, `PublicKey`, and `Keypair` - and functions and types of the new library - such as `Address`, `Transaction`, and `CryptoKeyPair`.